PatchRanger/SwiftmailerEventsBundle/README.md

         $transport->setPort($this->storedValues['Port']);
         $transport->setUsername($this->storedValues['UserName']);

-        //stop and start the transport so it uses the new values and connects to new server
+        // Restarttop (stop and start) the transport so it uses the new values
+        // and connects to new server
         $transport->stop();
         $transport->start();
     }